cindypham04/NBA-Player-Salary-Prediction/README.md

 This is a project that I'm working on at the moment.
-I divide this project into three parts: Data Analysis (EDA) by Python, Predictive Model by Python, and Data Visualization by Tableau. <br>
+I divide this project into three parts: Data Analysis (EDA) by Python, Predictive Model by Python, and Data Visualization by Tableau. <br> A note will also be provided to explain some metrics and other terms in my predictive model.

 # NBA-Player-Salary-Prediction